In re Turner: Legacy

 The Freedmen's Bureau of Maryland used Chase's decision to convince District Court Judge William F. Giles to invalidate 110 apprenticeships of black children made under similar circumstances.
 By the summer of 1868, over 90% of the black child apprentices were released, but the bureau reported that Maryland courts continued applying the voided statute until 1870, and it remained listed among Maryland statutes until at least 1876.
 The subsequent Civil Rights Cases of 1883 narrowed the scope of the Thirteenth Amendment to addressing the "badges and incidents of slavery," which federal courts have been wary to recognize among modern policies.

 In a 2024 retrospective of the case, lawyer Lyle Cherneff argued that Hambleton may have declined to defend Turner's apprenticeship to avoid revealing himself as her father.
 During the Reconstruction era, former slave masters generally avoided recognizing their biracial children due to social stigma.
+Historian Harold Hyman has highlighted that along with Chase's unwritten dissent in Bradwell v.
+Illinois (1873), Chase was uniquely supportive of applying the Reconstruction Amendments to combat discrimination against women.